crahan/HolidayHackChallenge2021/docs/easter_eggs.md

 ## Four Calling Birds

 Probably to no one's surprise, this year's [event announcement](https://www.sans.org/mlp/holiday-hack-challenge/) continues the KringleCon title trend set by previous iterations.
-2019 was named *KringleCon 2: Turtle Doves*, in 2020 it was *KringleCon 3: French Hens*, and this time around we get *Four Calling Birds* which is a reference to the fourth verse from the [Twelve Days of Christmas](https://www.metrolyrics.com/twelve-days-of-christmas-lyrics-christmas-carols.html) carol.
+2019 was named *KringleCon 2: Turtle Doves*, in 2020 it was *KringleCon 3: French Hens*, and this time around we get *KringleCon 4: Calling Birds* which is a reference to the fourth verse from the [Twelve Days of Christmas](https://www.metrolyrics.com/twelve-days-of-christmas-lyrics-christmas-carols.html) carol.

 !!! abstract "The Twelve Days Of Christmas"
     ...<br/>